 Applications are accepted between September 1 and October 31 each year for spring semester awards.

 - All scholarships require a GPA of at least 2.0 and a minimum enrollment of 6 credit hours during the semester(s) in which the scholarship is awarded.

 - Applicants only need to submit ONE application per cycle to be considered for any and all eligible scholarships.

-- Scholarships awarded through the Wake Tech Foundation are only for use at Wake Technical Community College.
+- Scholarships awarded through the Wake Tech Foundation are only for use at Wake Tech Community College.

 - Scholarships are granted awards and do not require re-payment unless the terms of the scholarship are violated.

-- Foundation scholarships are available for new, returning and continuing students.
+- Foundation scholarships are available for new and returning students enrolled in curriculum courses.

 - All scholarships are competitive; based on a variety of scholarship criteria established by the donor.